johnbfox/ArtistGraphCrawler/README.md

 ## Instructions

-Dependencies: This project requires the eclipse IDE.
+Dependencies: This project requires the eclipse IDE and a running neo4j database instance.

 1. Download and install eclipse
 2. Clone the repository into a projects directory